kha-cloud/kha_cli/README.md

 #### `khap connect`

 Connects a local project for remote work/development
+> Can work on KhaCloud project or any other type of projects
 > Create a CyberOcean cloud account for enhanced AI capabilities, persistent and more secure project management

 ### Plugin's theme commands